 Conclusion

-The FDIC protects deposits in American banks and thrifts if there is a bank failure or run.
-It was established in the Depression to boost consumer trust and promote stability in the financial system.
-It insures deposits up to $250,000 per depositor, if the bank is a member.
-Make sure to check if a bank is FDIC-insured before opening an account or depositing money.
+The FDIC provides insurance for deposits in U.S. banks and thrifts if a bank fails or experiences a run.
+It was established during the Great Depression to boost consumer confidence and promote stability in the financial system.
+The agency covers deposits up to $250,000 for each depositor, provided the institution is a member.
+Before you open an account or make a deposit, it’s crucial to check if the banking institution is FDIC-insured.